Work.Store Purchase History

 Not all store transactions are created equal

-I analyzed how other retailers surface store purchase history, focusing on information hierarchy, differences between online and in-store order details, and how navigation between order types was handled.
+I analyzed how other retailers surfaced store purchase history, focusing on information hierarchy, differences between online and in-store order details, and how customers navigated between order types.

-I also partnered directly with the stores team to map every transaction type that happened in store: straight purchases, returns, exchanges, and store-to-door orders.
-That discovery work was the most important research in this project.
+I partnered with store operations to map every transaction type that occurred in store: purchases, returns, exchanges, and store-to-door orders.

 Mirror pattern